jasp-stats/jasp-desktop/CONTRIBUTING.md

+# Requesting new features, or reporting bugs:

+To request a new feature, or report a bug, please consult the following [blog post](https://jasp-stats.org/2018/03/29/request-feature-report-bug-jasp/)

-# Contributing to jasp
+# Contributing to JASP

 Anyone is welcome to contribute to JASP.
-If you would like to create a new module/analysis, fix a bug you found, or implemented a feature, please submit a pull request.
+If you have created a new module/analysis, fixed a bug you found, or implemented a feature on your own branch, please submit a pull request.
 See [Dev Docs](Docs/development) for more details about the development.

 ## Pull request process